AndriiZakharenko/custom-event-emitter/readme.md

 6. `prependOnceListener`: Adds a one-time listener for the event to the beginning of the listeners array.
 The listener is invoked only the next time the event is fired, after which it is removed.
 7. `removeAllListeners`: Remove all listeners for a specific event, or all events if no event is specified.
 8. `listenerCount`: Returns the number of listeners for a given event.

-## Instructions

-- Follow the [JavaScript task guideline](https://github.com/mate-academy/js_task-guideline/blob/master/README.md) before starting.
-- Implement a solution by creating a class `MyEventEmitter` that includes the required methods.
-- Make sure to handle edge cases, such as removing a non-existent listener or emitting an event with no listeners registered.
-- Test your implementation with various scenarios to ensure correctness.

-**Note:** This task does not require any external libraries or modules.
-You should implement the EventEmitter from scratch using only built-in JavaScript features.